sanskrit/data/README.md

     ls all-data

-The data comes from several sources, each with its own format. `make_data.py` converts all of the data to a common format and stores the results in the `all-data` folder.
+The data comes from several sources, each with its own format. `make_data.py` converts all of the data to a common format and stores the results in the `all-data` directory.
 This is the data that downstream systems should use.

 About the data